sudhakavya/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M02_Lab1_Create_and_manage_a_Lead.md

 ![](images/Image-12.png)

 1. Next you will qualify the lead record.
+This will create a related Opportunity record[1] Complete the opportunity information as follows:

+Topic: Wants to upgrade their existing equipment – Your Initials

+Contact: Jay Klein

-This will create a related Opportunity record[1] and move to the next stage[2] of the Lead to Opportunity sales process.
+Account: Northwind Tradersand move to the next stage[2] of the Lead to Opportunity sales process.
 On the **Command Bar**, select the **Qualify** button.

 ![](images/Image-18.png)